wizzat/arsimto/README.md

 FAQs
 ====

- * Q: Backups?
+Q: Backups?
 A: Try tar -zcvPf backup.tgz /path/to/arsimto/AssetsPoolsDir.

- * Q: Many simultaneous users?
+Q: Many simultaneous users?
 A: Try putting AssetsPoolsDir into git.
 This might also be considered your "backup."

- * Q: Oh noes I deleted half my infrastructure!
+Q: Oh noes I deleted half my infrastructure!
 A: Did you do backups or keep everything in git?
 Try that.

+Q: Pool nesting hierarchies?
+A: No. Pool namespace is flat.
+See this example:

+    arsimto ls Pools/
+	AWS --> OR,SF
+	OR
+	Rackspace --> OR
+	SF
+	memcached
+	mysql
+	www

+AWS points to the OR (and SF) pool, but so does Rackspace.
+This doesn't mean there are distinct AWS/OR and Rackspace/OR pools.
+It means they both point to the same thing.
+This is almost certainly an error.

+Because links are implemented as symlinks within a directory, you can fool yourself by doing "arsimto ls Pools/GroupingPool/GroupedPool" and it will work.
+This helps reinforce the incorrect perception that there is nesting (aka Parent/Child) but such nesting does not exist.
+I apologize for this confusing aspect now.